 I’m 53.
 This means I can use my personal blog for whatever purpose I choose.
-Before I was a contributor to the mStoner blog, I used this space for only professionally-oriented content.
+In the past, I’ve used this space for only professionally-oriented content.
 I’ll still lean in that direction.
 But, occasionally, I’ve decided to embarrass those who mean the most to me by writing personal stories about them here.
 Dad, you’re first.
 Mom, Larry, Jack, Rebecca and the rest of you, be forewarned.

 When I was nine years old, my dad moved the family to New Jersey.
 I was not happy about leaving my friends and starting fourth grade in a new school where I’d know no one.
 My dad felt so guilty, he bought me a kitten.
 Really, to understand the importance of this action, you have to know how much my dad disliked (hated) pets.
 I still smile when I think about that.